Science Advisors to the Fleet

 How to Apply

 Vacancies are listed on a rotational basis or as needed.
-The application process calls for resumes to be completed using Inchart Resumix.
+Applicants should apply through the USAJOBS website, please see the Employment Opportunities section under ONR Global for more information on how to apply.
 In addition, an endorsement letter from the applicant's commanding officer or technical/executive director is required for selection consideration.

 For More Information